Scaling return on investment

-Return on Investment (ROI) has a technical definition that you can look up.
-However, in everyday conversation it touches on the general idea that an investment in some activity such as a policy, programme or intervention should create more value than it consumes.
-If we do a cost-benefit analysis (CBA), we are comparing value created (benefits) with value consumed (costs) to see if an investment has made society better or worse off overall.
-We convert all costs and benefits to a common unit of valuation (money), adjust them for timing, and aggregate.
+ROI has a technical definition that you can look up.
+The important point here is the idea that an investment in some activity such as a policy, programme or intervention should create more value than it consumes.
+If we do a cost-benefit analysis (CBA), we are comparing value created (benefits) with value consumed (costs) to see if an investment makes society better or worse off overall.

-Imagine we are piloting an approach to help people whose jobs have been displaced.
+Imagine we’re piloting an approach to help people whose jobs have been displaced.
 In a changing world, some people find the skills they have used to earn a living are no longer required.
 Some are at risk of experiencing long-term unemployment.
-Our pilots will aim to help them re-skill quickly and enter new job markets where there’s growing demand and a shortage of workers.
+Our pilots aim to help them re-skill quickly and enter new job markets where there’s growing demand and a shortage of workers.
 We will run four pilots, each developing and testing slightly different approaches.

-Our pilots will involve brokering relationships with members of the displaced workforces, prospective employers, and industry training organisations, with a view to connecting the right employers with the right trainees.
+Our pilots involve brokering relationships with members of the displaced workforces, prospective employers, and industry training organisations, with a view to connecting the right employers with the right trainees.
 Costs include running the brokerage service, and a funding pool to subsidise entry to training.
-Benefits will (we hope) include faster return to work, improved labour market efficiency (reduced structural unemployment) and minimising unemployment assistance costs.*
+Benefits will (we hope) include faster return to work, and improved labour market efficiency (reduced structural unemployment).

 Funding comes from a philanthropic grant, and the donor wants to know: what’s the ROI from the pilots?
 This seems a reasonable question to ask, and we can understand the donor’s reasons for asking.
 But it’s been my experience – across multiple pilots, in diverse settings – that beneath the surface, there are often a couple of subtly different questions that can yield more useful answers:

-- Are the pilots providing value for money?
+- Is the pilot providing value for money?

 - Is the pilot worth taking to scale?